-- Two midterms, 20 % each. - The midterm exams will be in-person due to university regulations.
-Students who cannot take the pyshical exam and request an online exam need to petition to FENS Executive Board.
-Only those whose petitions are confirmed by the Executive Board will be given online exams by the instructor. - Three or four homework assignments, including programing (40%). - One term project topic of your choice, deliverables include project proposal, progress and final reports and two presentations (progress and final) (20%).
+- Two midterms, 20 % each. - Three or four homework assignments, including programming (40%). - One term project topic of your choice, deliverables include project proposal, progress and final reports and two presentations (progress and final) (20%). - One make-up examination, covering the whole course material, will be given after the second midterm.
+You can take a make-up only if you have a valid health report approved by the